16 Key Benefits of an Organic Mattress: Are They Worth It?

 James Miller

-Conventional synthetic mattresses are a cheaper but far less desirable alternative.
-These are typically made from polyurethane memory foam, polyester fibers, synthetic latex, and metal springs.
-They are bonded with adhesives and sprayed with chemical flame retardants.
+• Conventional synthetic mattresses are cheaper.
+But they typically consist of polyurethane memory foam, polyester fibers, and metal springs, bonded with adhesives and treated with flame retardants.
 Many also contain fiberglass as a fire barrier.

-This article examines the health, environmental, and economic advantages of organic mattresses to help you decide whether they are worth the investment.
+This article examines the health, environmental, and economic advantages of organic mattresses to help you make an informed decision about whether the investment makes sense for your situation.

 What are the Health Benefits of an Organic Mattress?